kubernetes/enhancements/keps/sig-node/4817-resource-claim-device-status/README.md

 ### Notes/Constraints/Caveats (Optional)

-The content of `Info` is driver specific and not standardized as part of DRA, the interpretation of this field may then vary between controllers and users reading it.
+The content of `Data` is driver specific and not standardized as part of DRA, the interpretation of this field may then vary between controllers and users reading it.